 Water meter owners need to ensure their site continues to comply with existing metering conditions as per their works approval.

 The National Water Initiative provides a strategy for improving water resource management across Australia and includes national water metering standards to improve the accuracy of water measurement.

 To assist NSW in complying with the national standards, funding was made available to source, install and maintain high accuracy meters through the NSW metering scheme.
 Sites were prioritised for inclusion in the scheme based on their location, size of works and history and pattern of use.

-Interim standards have been developed for NSW to cover meters installed until the national standards are fully operational, and are available from the DPI Water website.
+Standards have been developed for NSW to cover meters installed under the national standards.

-The NSW metering scheme is being carried out in a staged approach to enable NSW to comply with the national metering standards.
-The scheme aims to improve accuracy and fairness by ensuring the vast majority of total extractions in the regulated, unregulated river and groundwater systems are metered.
+The initial NSW metering scheme was carried out in a staged approach to enable NSW to comply with the national metering standards.
+The scheme aimed to improve accuracy and fairness by ensuring the vast majority of total extractions in the regulated, unregulated river and groundwater systems are metered.

-WaterNSW is implementing the NSW metering scheme on behalf of the regulatory authority, DPI Water.
+WaterNSW implemented the NSW metering scheme on behalf of the regulatory authority, DOI Water.

-New meters being installed by WaterNSW as part of the NSW metering scheme will be state-owned and will incur a metering service charge to cover the cost of operation and maintenance in accordance with the national metering standards.
+Meters installed by WaterNSW as part of the NSW metering scheme are state-owned and will incur a metering service charge to cover the cost of operation and maintenance in accordance with the national metering standards.